-Internal: The system records the audit logs to internal logs, and rotates logs when they are certificate in the CA list must match the IP address of the audit server.
+Internal: The system records the audit logs to internal logs, and rotates logs when they are full.

-External: The system sends the audit logs to an external audit server (syslog server).
-The audit server must support TCP.
+External: The system sends the audit logs to an external syslog server.
+The syslog server must support UDP.

-ExternalSecure: The system sends encrypted audit logs to an external audit server (syslog server) that is verified by a certificate in the Audit CA list.
+ExternalSecure: The system sends encrypted audit logs to an external syslog server that is verified by a certificate in the Audit CA list.
 The Audit CA list file must be uploaded to the codec using the web interface.
-The common\name parameter of a
+The common_name parameter of a certificate in the CA list must match the IP address of the syslog server, and the secure TCP server must be set up to listen for secure (TLS) TCP Syslog messages.